Chapter 12: ERP Inventory Management

 As part of the clothing industry, maintaining stock is an essential part of Spindl's business.
 After all, the clothes they manufacture make use of a large chunk of the company’s cash flow.
 However, because of the sheer scope of the operation, manually keeping track of things has made them prone to a plethora of problems.
 Some of the issues faced by Max’s department, Procurements and Inventory, are inventory shortage, quality control issues (with incoming materials and outgoing stock), managing returns, etc.

-To tackle these issues, Max decides there are two concepts that need to be followed:
+To tackle these issues, Max decides two concepts need to be followed:

 The Inventory part, Lyn explains, will build upon the two concepts.
 Let’s see how.

 For most businesses that deal in physical goods, inventory management is a key business function.
 Using an ERP makes it much easier to gain complete control of your inventory.
 You can:

 - Maintain details of your products and warehouses.

 - Track receipt, transfer, and delivery of the products.